When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 7. Bring Back-up

-There have been many times I have brought somebody else into the situation, or I have been asked to step in on a conversation with a patient because I had a better rapport with the patient.
+There have been instances where I’ve brought in someone else to assist or have been asked to participate in a conversation with a patient because I had a better rapport with them.

 8. Give Clarity

-Make sure you’re checking with the patient to see if they know what’s happening and if they have any questions.
+After you explain make sure to check with the patient to see if they know what’s happening and if they have any questions.

 9. Talk to Them About Their Behavior

-Some people, during a hospital stay, might not be aware of their behavior.
+During a hospital stay, some individuals may not be aware of their actions.

-They could be ignorant that their behavior is causing others so much distress.
+They may not realize that their behavior is causing others distress.

 10. Find out more about the disgruntled patient.